juansesierra/twitter-feed/README.md

 https://user-images.githubusercontent.com/26814252/142734672-1b041f82-b131-4bd8-bc4e-5048bfa39f32.mov

-In case that you are trying to search an user that doesn't exist or is a private profile you will get an altert.
+In case that you are trying to search an user that doesn't exist or is a private profile you will get an alert.

 ![Captura de pantalla 2021-11-20 a las 17 58 49](https://user-images.githubusercontent.com/26814252/142735066-5cde8fdb-1353-43ae-b041-d9715f5c344f.png)